 - Are you familiar with the clearance for service provisions in the Act?

-Refer to the Training section of the Professional Standards page of this website.
+Refer to the Safe Ministry Training page of this website.

 - Does the parish display signs advertising Kooyoora Professional Standards?

-- Does the weekly parish publication advertise the Kooyoora complaint process?
+- Do regular parish communications advertise the Kooyoora complaint process?

-You are referred to the Code of Conduct for Child Safety which identifies particular strategies:
+You are referred to the Code of Conduct for Child Safety and Guidelines for Child Safety which identify particular strategies.

 - Does your parish have in place processes that help children understand what to do if they want to report abuse, inappropriate behaviour or concerns for their safety?